iamdtang/itp/public/assignments/ember2.md

 })
 ```

 The `transitionTo` method on routes works like the `transitionToRoute` method on controllers.
+Read more about these methods on the [API documentation for Ember.Route](http://emberjs.com/api/classes/Ember.Route.html).

 This page should render a list of artists from the endpoint [http://itp-api.herokuapp.com/api/artists](http://itp-api.herokuapp.com/api/artists).